poezio/poezio/doc/source/usage.rst

 #.
 Area where information messages are displayed.
 #.
 Actual list of contacts.
 The first level is group, the second is the
    contacts and the third is the resources of your online contacts.
 #.
-More informations about the selected contact.
+More information about the selected contact.

 .. _muctab: